baAlex/Ako/README.md

 Examples
 --------
 Following examples are mere illustrations.
-The codec is mostly a prototype, and chosen compression ratios are too high to be useful in real life.
-So, for most purposes below examples serve as a showcase on how a simple wavelet-based codec degrades images, and what kind of artifacts expect of it.
+Chosen compression ratios are too high to be useful in real life.
+For most purposes is a showcase on how a simple wavelet-based codec degrades images, and what kind of artifacts expect of it.

 Note that there is no blocks; and how fine details are lost while sharp lines and overall shapes remain somewhat intact.
 All modern codecs do this, but here is remarkable since (right now) there is no analysis, quality estimation nor any rate-distortion optimization (tasks to improve the codec further).